easavi/mms/docs/FRONTEND_FILE_UPLOAD_SERVICE.md

 2. Configure a storage path in Storage Configuration
 3. Add a supported file to the monitored directory
 4. Verify file appears in upload queue and uploads successfully
+5. **Verify that the file is automatically deleted from the source folder after upload**
-5. Check that uploaded file appears in media gallery
+6. Check that uploaded file appears in media gallery

 ### Advanced Testing
 - Test with multiple concurrent uploads